Mattia46/firstMonth/survival_guide.md

 ### Get into a regular Working Pattern
-The PreCourse is now your part-time job (or even full-time, for those you already quit their jobs), so try to stick to a daily routine.
-Work on something everyday, even if you only have 10 minutes to spare because, at this stage, it's super important that you're exposed to the concepts you're learning, on a daily basis.
-So, if you don't have a lot of time to spare, try to do (or redo) a [Codewars kata](https://www.codewars.com/), for example.
+The PreCourse is now your part-time job (or even full-time, for those of you already quit their jobs), so try to stick to a daily routine.
+Work on something everyday, even if you only have 10 minutes to spare because at this stage it's super important that you're exposed to the concepts you're learning on a daily basis.
+So, if you don't have a lot of time on your hands, try to do (or redo) a [Codewars kata](https://www.codewars.com/), for example.

 ### Meet up during the PreCourse
 *Don't work in isolation!*